Skip navigation

 Sub-Saharan Africa

-The telecoms sector continues to drive growth in the region, fueled by a young population, wider access to affordable smartphones, and a rising demand for mobile data and digital services.
+The telecom sector continues to drive growth in the region, fueled by a young population, wider access to affordable smartphones, and a rising demand for mobile data and digital services.

-The ongoing rollout of 4G and the early stages of 5G deployment are expected to gradually phase out legacy technologies.
-Sunsetting of 3G networks is anticipated to happen sooner than for 2G networks, with 3G subscriptions expected to decline by 8 percent annually over the forecast period, to a total of 89 million in 2031.
-2G subscriptions are projected to fall by 7 percent annually to a total of 243 million.
-In 2031, 4G is set to account for 44 percent of all mobile subscriptions, while 5G is expected to grow significantly to around 400 million subscriptions.
+Ongoing 4G rollouts and early 5G deployments are expected to gradually phase out legacy technologies.
+3G networks are anticipated to sunset sooner than for 2G, with 3G subscriptions expected to decline by 8 percent annually to reach around 90 million in 2031.
+2G subscriptions are projected to fall by around 7 percent annually to a total of around 245 million.
+In 2031, 4G is set to account for 46 percent of all mobile subscriptions, while 5G is expected to reach 28 percent.

-Smartphone subscriptions are projected to rise to 960 million in 2031.
-Notably, around 42 percent of these are expected to be 5G subscriptions, reflecting the growing consumer demand and evolving mobile ecosystem.
+Smartphone subscriptions are projected to rise to 960 million in 2031, increasing the share of total mobile subscriptions from 57 percent to 73 percent, reflecting growing consumer demand and the evolving mobile ecosystem.

-Service providers are increasingly diversifying their offerings, with a strong focus on fintech – particularly mobile money services – and Fixed Wireless Access (FWA), aimed at boosting connectivity for both consumers and enterprises.
+Service providers are increasingly diversifying their offerings, with a strong focus on fintech – particularly mobile money services – and Fixed Wireless Access (FWA) to connect both consumers and enterprises.
 The sector’s resilience and long-term momentum will hinge on ongoing infrastructure developments and supportive regulatory environments.

 Middle East and North Africa

-Regional efforts to diversify economies and drive digital transformation are helping to stabilize the sector and sustain investment momentum.
-Mobile subscriptions are projected to grow at an annual rate of 1 percent up to 2031, reaching a total of 780 million.
-Notably, 5G subscriptions are forecast to rise with a CAGR of around 30 percent over the same period, signaling a shift in how users engage with digital services.
+Efforts to diversify economies and drive digital transformation are helping to stabilize the sector and sustain investment momentum in some countries.
+Although mobile subscriptions are projected to grow at a rate of just 1 percent annually to 2031, 5G subscriptions are forecast to rise with a CAGR of around 30 percent over the same period.
+This signals a shift in how users engage with digital services.

-In 2031, 4G is anticipated to make up 44 percent of mobile subscriptions, while 5G is set to dominate with 53 percent of the total subscriptions.
-5G FWA is also gaining traction as a key enabler of next-generation connectivity, complementing traditional broadband offerings.
-Service providers are continuously working to enhance network capacity while minimizing energy consumption and their carbon footprint – modernization is key to achieving business goals and reducing energy costs to meet net-zero ambitions.
+In 2031, 4G is anticipated to make up 49 percent of mobile subscriptions, with 5G increasing from 11 percent to 47 percent of total subscriptions.
+5G FWA is gaining traction as a complement to traditional broadband offerings.
+Service providers are enhancing network capacity while minimizing energy consumption and their carbon footprint – modernization is key to achieving business goals and reducing energy costs to meet net-zero ambitions.

 South East Asia and Oceania